Stop! Who would cross the Bridge of Death must answer me these questions three, ‘ere the other side he see.

 end the game perilously.

-Report an actor waiting when the location is Eternal Peril (this is the eternal
+Report an actor waiting when the location is Eternal_Peril (this is the

 if the actor is the player: